Skip to main content

 • You're checking for missing relationships

 Keep in mind: SQLite and MySQL do not support FULL OUTER JOIN directly.
-You can emulate it using UNION of a LEFT JOIN and a RIGHT JOIN.
+You can emulate it using a UNION of a LEFT JOIN and a RIGHT JOIN.

 Want to learn more?